 Cover pool support (positive).
-Cover pool support3 is the primary rating driver and adds two additional notches of uplift.
+Cover pool support3 is the primary rating driver and adds at least seven notches of uplift.
 It factors the following rating considerations:

-- 1. Cover pool complexity category (positive).
+- Cover pool complexity category (positive).
 Scope assigns a cover pool complexity category of 'Low' to the interplay between complexity and transparency.
-This allows for a maximum additional uplift of three notches on top of the governance uplift (ESG factor). - 2.
+This allows for a maximum additional cover pool support uplift of three notches on top of the governance uplift of which only two are currently needed t achieve highest ratings (ESG factor). - 2.
 Overcollateralisation (positive).
-The 22.5% of overcollateralisation as of 31 March 2023, on an eligible-loan basis, shields the covered bonds from market and credit risks.
-It is well above the unchanged 6.0% of overcollateralisation that supports the additional two-notch cover pool-based uplift. - 3.
-Sound credit quality (positive).
-The cover pool solely comprises residential and domestic cover assets with a low averaged unindexed eligible loan-to-value ratio of about 51.5%. - 4.
-Asset-liability management (negative).
+The 29.1% of overcollateralisation as of 31 December 2023, on an eligible-loan basis, shields the covered bonds from market and credit risks.
+It is well above the unchanged 6.0% of overcollateralisation that supports the two-notch cover pool-based uplift. - 3.
+Sound credit quality(positive).
+The cover pool solely comprises residential and domestic cover assets with a low averaged unindexed eligible loan-to-value ratio of about 57.0%. - 4.
+Market risks (neutral).
 Mismatches are moderate.
-The programme remains exposed to low interest rates, reflecting a 24.2% share of floating-rate assets and fixed loans with a reset date versus 3.4% of floating-rate covered bonds.
-It is most sensitive to high prepayments as these factors together result in significant costs of carry for the programme.
+The programme remains exposed to low interest rates, reflecting a 20% share of floating-rate assets and 80% fixed loans with interest reset dates prior to final legal maturity.
+This compares to 2.8% of floating-rate covered bonds.
+Further, a weighted average life of 6.8 years for the bonds compares to 12.5 years of the asset portfolio, exposing the programme against asset sales under discount.
+No currency risk is present as all assets and bonds are denominated in EUR.
+The programme is most sensitive to high prepayments as these factors together result in a reduction of excess spread and significant costs of carry.